Miami Dolphins vs. Houston Texans NFL Week 9 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- Miami has covered the spread once at home, and is 0-3 overall there, this season.
+- Miami has one win against the spread, and is 0-3 overall, at home this season.

-- This year, in three home games, Miami has gone over the total twice.
+- Miami has gone over the total twice in three home games this season.

-- The average total in Dolphins home games this season is 45.7 points, 0.3 fewer than this matchup's over/under (46).
+- Dolphins home games this season average 45.7 total points, 0.3 fewer than this contest's over/under (46).

-- Houston is 0-4 overall, with only one win against the spread, on the road.
+- Houston is 0-4 overall, with just one win against the spread, in away games.

-- In four away games this year, Houston has hit the over once.
+- This year, in four away games, Houston has gone over the total once.

 Powered by Data Skrive.